artem78/s60-http-client/README.md

 # s60-http-client
-HTTP-client lib for Symbain OS
+HTTP-client lib for Symbian OS

 **ToDo: Write this**